vd Brink Home Automations

 navigation_path: /lovelace-dashboard/mealie

-I use the tap_action also here, when you click on the card you navigate direct to the Mealie integration iframe.
+I use the tap_action here too; when you click on the card you navigate directly to the Mealie integration iframe.

 Meal planning for this week as a list